 Fillies are not common at the Kentucky Derby, as female horses mature more slowly than colts.

-That leads to long odds, making Thoroughbred fillies the best horse racing breed (and gender) to bet on in many circumstances.
+This results in low odds, which makes Thoroughbred fillies not only the best horse racing breed, but also the best sex of that breed to bet on in many, many circumstances.

 Standardbred

-Standardbreds are the good souls of the horse racing world, possessing a bright personality and a willingness to learn.
+The good souls of the racing world are Standardbreds.
+With their bright personalities and eagerness to learn, they make great partners - in racing and in life.
 Some farming communities still use Standardbreds for field work and as buggy horses.
-The animals are also common at equestrian events and horse shows.
+They are also often seen at equestrian events and shows.
+(The Horse Fund)

-Betting on harness racing and “trotters” is extremely popular in Europe.
-American gamblers have found that the sunny Standardbred personality keeps the horses from flipping out on the track as often as Thoroughbreds do.
+Betting on harness racing and "trotters" is very popular in Europe.
+American racing fans have found that the sunny disposition of the Standardbred keeps the horses from freaking out on the track as often as Thoroughbreds.
+In fact, we have a much better handle on the Standardbred part of the genome, and therefore the horse, than we do on the elite racing Thoroughbreds or the ordinary going-to-the-park Palominos.

 Famous Standardbred Horses

-Adam and Eve were a fine couple, but sometimes it only takes one to foster a whole new race.
-Messenger, an English Thoroughbred brought to the United States in 1788, is known as the foundation breeding stallion of the entire Standardbred breed.
+Adam and Eve were a great pair, but sometimes it takes just one individual to create an entirely new breed.
+Messenger, an English thoroughbred imported to the United States in 1788, is recognized as the progenitor of the entire Standardbred breed.

-Dan Patch is the most noteworthy Standardbred of the last 150 years, a sports celebrity at a time when harness racing ruled betting boards.
-Between 1900 and 1906, the dark bay stallion was so amazing on the track that owners refused to allow their animals to race against him.
+The most important Standardbred of the past 150 years is Dan Patch, a sports celebrity from an era when harness racing dominated the betting scene.
+From 1900 to 1906, the dark bay stallion was so magnificent on the track that his owners would not allow their animals to race against him.

 American Quarter Horse